flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

 ## Identifying Holds

 Aircraft can technically hold at any waypoint if given permission by or requested from ATC in advance.
 Holds that are published on aviation charts are called published holds.
-For the purpose of this guide, we will only take a published hold into consideration.
+For this guide, we will only consider a published hold.
 Holds can be identified on charts in 2 different ways, where both options can be applied on the same chart.
-For example look at the chart below.
+For example, look at the chart below.

 ![Hold types](../../assets/advanced-guides/holds/HOLD-types.png)

-Waypoints with published holds can be spotted by a racetrack pattern or holds can be published displayed in a diagram in one of the corners of the main navigation section on the chart.
+Waypoints with published holds can be spotted by a racetrack pattern, or holds can be published and displayed in a diagram in one of the corners of the main navigation section on the chart.

-Now that you know where to hold, you should know how to program the hold.
-To do this you will need to find information on the chart to enter into the FMS.
-The main information you need to have is:
+Now that you know where to hold, you should learn how to program the hold.
+Next, you will need to find information on the chart to enter into the FMS.
+The primary information you need to have are:

 1. Name of the fix/waypoint
 2. Inbound course
 3. Turning direction
-4. Length of the legs, eather in time or distance (see Standards below)
+4. Length of the legs, either in time or distance (see Standards below)
 5. Maximum airspeed (see Standards below)

 !!! tip "Standards"
-    There are standards for length of legs and airspeeds that have to be respected if no other information is present on the chart.
+    There are standards for length of legs and airspeeds that must be respected if no other information is present on the chart.
 The standards are published in [Hold Standards](#hold-standards).

  The inbound course/heading or the reciprocal of the hold is always depicted on the chart.

- Below you will find samples of different holds with red dots placed where the information is located.
+ Below you will find samples of different holds with red boxes placed where the information is located.

 !!! info "Example charts to aquire hold information"